Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Hamiltonization of torus actions

-Recall that the Poisson property for $\pi$ in \eqref{eq:PoissTorus} holds in particular for \ec{k=1}: this is the content of Proposition \ref{prop:Periodic}.
-Now, we focus on the case of an action of a 2--dimensional torus on $M$, with infinitesimal generators \ec{X_1,X_2}, and invariant functions \ec{h_1,h_2} satisfying the condition
+{\bf Actions of 2-dimensional tori.} Recall that the Poisson property for $\pi$ in \eqref{eq:PoissTorus} holds in particular for $k=1$: this is the content of Theorem \ref{teo:Periodic2}.
+Now, we focus on the case of an action of a 2-dimensional torus on $M$, with infinitesimal generators $X_1$, $X_2$ and invariant functi\-ons~$h_1$,~$h_2$ satisfying the condition